manutdmohit/node-reminder/README.md

 ## Author

-This project was created by [Mohit Saud].
+This project was created by Mohit Saud.

 ---